Moesif/moesif-dotnet/README.md

 #### __`LogBody`__
 _boolean_, default true.
 Set to false to not log the request and response body to Moesif.

-#### __`EnableBatching`__
-_boolean_, default true.
-When true, the SDK will queue the events and send them in batches for performance.
-This can be set to false for debugging reasons or for certain serverless applications.

 #### __`AuthorizationHeaderName`__
 (optional), _string_, Request header containing a Bearer or Basic token to extract user id.
 Also, supports a comma-separated string.
 We will check headers in order like "X-Api-Key,Authorization".